iota-community/Community-Governance/README.md

 - [ ]  **Should the outcome of the vote be a draw**, the community will set up a second vote with the same conditions as the first one

-- [ ] **All information regarding the vote and the possibility to initiate a vote will be available on the community-owned Treasury Website [IOTA Treasury](https://iotatreasury.org) (under construction)
+- [ ] **All information regarding the vote** and the possibility to initiate a vote will be available on the community-owned Treasury Website [IOTA Treasury](https://iotatreasury.org) (under construction)

-- [ ]  **The vote will happen in the Firefly Wallet**,  in a system developed by the community with technical support and backing of the IF
+- [ ]  **The vote will be executed in the Firefly Wallet and prepared in an web-application which transfers the voting data to the users Firefly Wallet.**  This system is developed by the community with technical support and backing of the IF

 - [ ]  **Counting will happen in a Hornet node plugin**.
 Node owners will be able to implement this plugin and validate the voting process.